Physical Annotation for Automated Optical Inspection: A Concept for In-Situ, Pointer-Based Training Data Generation: Multistage Annotation Process

 \section{Multistage Annotation Process}

 Due to the physical nature of the pointer device, occlusions inevitably occur when image data is recorded during trajectory generation (Fig. \ref{fig:multistage}).
-Consequently, this image data cannot be used to create labelled image data.
-To address this issue, we propose a two-stage annotation process that separates the annotation phase from the training data generation, whilepreserving the intuitive interaction enabled by the pointer.
-In the first stage (Annotation Stage), the pointer is used on a stationary object to create trajectory data, which is then transferred to an image of the object at a time when the pointer was not visible, thus occluding the object.
+Consequently, this image data cannot be used for the annotations.
+To address this issue, we separate the annotation phase from the training data generation.
+Initially, the pointer is used on a stationary object to create trajectory data, which is then transferred to an image of the object at a time when the pointer was not visible, thus occluding the object.
 However, in this static case, only one training sample can be generated at a time.
 To create additional training samples, the object would need to be moved and the process repeated.
-As it is generally desirable to generate a large number of training samples from a single trajectory, we use an optical flow-based point-tracking approach to digitally 'glue' the projected trajectory (polygon, polyline or bounding box) onto the object's surface in every camera image taken during the data creation stage (Fig. \ref{fig:multistage}).
+As it is generally desirable to generate a large number of training samples from a single trajectory, we use an optical flow-based point-tracking approach to digitally 'glue' the projected annotation path onto the object's surface in every camera image taken during the data creation stage (Fig. \ref{fig:multistage}).
 Moving the object within the camera's field of view enables us to generate a large number of training samples from various angles.
 Moreover, extending to a multi-camera setup enables even more extensive data generation.
 A single, straightforward annotation can thus produce a rich dataset covering various perspectives, significantly enhancing the value of each annotation instance.